 We cannot:

-When considering complaints about clinical care, we will assess whether the standard of care was appropriate (information available on the ‘Clinical Standards’ page, under the ‘For Service Provider’ tab) in the circumstances at the time, rather than of a “gold standard”.
-More information can be found on the ‘Clinical Standards’ page, under the ‘For Service Providers’ tab.
+When looking at complaints about clinical care, we will assess whether the standard of care was appropriate in the circumstances at the time, rather than of a “gold standard”.

 Complaints about NHS out-of-hours services should normally be directed to the relevant Health Board in the first instance (see below for contact details).